 - Tax free and tax-advantaged investments – Some investments like those in designated empowerment zones offer tax advantages; others like qualified small business stock are completely free from tax.
 Real estate is often a key component of tax planning.
 Tax deductions for mortgage interest and property taxes and the ability to deduct depreciation expense on commercial properties are significant wealth builders for many of us.
 These deductions will be limited in the future if industry lobbyists are unsuccessful in their defense.

 - Tax-free and tax-advantaged employee benefits – Our tax-free health benefits and retirement savings have been fundamental to personal finance.
 Maximizing the potential under these arrangements can significantly lower income taxes..

 - International transactions – Foreign income, electronic currency and offshore accounts are already under scrutiny of IRS.
 The screws will tighten further.
 Each year a growing number of taxpayers denounce their US citizenship in order to avoid taxes.

 - Nonprofit entities – Charities and tax-exempt organizations have always been the favorite tax shelter vehicles of the wealthy.
-Their use might be limited under tax reform.

 Each of us might benefit by considering how these tax-reducing strategies fit into our own tax calculation and how these might be affected by tax reform proposals.